GIFT (Generations in Faith Together)

 The GIFT Program: Generations in Faith Together

-With GIFT at the center of our faith formation programming, other opportunities are available as follows:
+With GIFT at the center of our faith formation programming, other opportunities are available as well.
+Descriptions of these programs, processes and events will follow:

 - Bible Study for Adults